polterguy/phosphorusfive/plugins/p5.lambda/README.md

 In the above code, logically the *[_x]* node is treated as an "inline function", before it is invoked twice, with different arguments.
 Notice that none of the arguments passed into *[eval]* are being raised as Active Events, since the execution instruction pointer, starts out with an _"offset"_ being the number of arguments you pass in.
 This makes it perfectly safe to pass in arguments to *[eval]*, without starting them with an underscore or period.
+Notice also that *[eval]* doesn't actually execute the node(s) given itself, but rather a shallow copy of these nodes.

 *[eval]* can also return values, such as below.